SciML/sciml.ai/_posts/2018-7-15-FunctionInputEPIRK.md

 chained Runge-Kutta methods, no linear algebra is involved meaning that these methods can be compatible with all of the features that the basic Runge-Kutta methods are, giving us an easy avenue to support units, arbitrary array types, etc. in a method for stiff ODEs.
+These methods are also low storage: instead of storing the Jacobian O(n^2) (unless sparse Jacobians are specified), these methods store O(n) by default, allowing them to be a nice default for large stiff systems when no sparsity structure is defined (and a dense Jacobian would not fit into memory).
 This is an exciting area!

 # In development